jzanetti/ClimateRisk/doc/source/Cfg.rst

 .. note::

-   Note that for the New Zealand state highway, the total length is 11,000 kilometres (`ref <https://www.nzta.govt.nz/roads-and-rail/research-and-data/state-highway-frequently-asked-questions/>`_.), and the total estimated asset value is NZD$52 billion (`ref <https://www.nzta.govt.nz/planning-and-investment/national-land-transport-programme/2021-24-nltp/activity-classes/state-highway-maintenance/>`_).
+   - Note that for the New Zealand state highway, the total length is 11,000 kilometres (`ref <https://www.nzta.govt.nz/roads-and-rail/research-and-data/state-highway-frequently-asked-questions/>`_.), and the total estimated asset value is NZD$52 billion (`ref <https://www.nzta.govt.nz/planning-and-investment/national-land-transport-programme/2021-24-nltp/activity-classes/state-highway-maintenance/>`_).

+   - By default, the output from **Climaterisk** represnets annual hazard impact.
+The accumulated impact can be switched on by setting ``use_all_years=True`` in the function ``update_exposure``.

 Calculating Cost-benefit
 ============